pingno/pingno/README.md

 ## About Me :
- * I'm growing as a software Engineer and proud to have created these fullstack applications:
+ * I'm growing as a Software Engineer and I'm proud to have created these full-stack applications:

 Parmazon-Prime: